-- 1) Enable students to critically investigate and analyse theoretical and conceptual issues central to journalism studies and to be able to synthesis and evaluate material. - 2) Equip students with the skills to be able to originate and produce editorial content across a range of platforms including TV, radio, mobile, print and online. - Prepare students for the workplace through CV building, career mapping, the development of productive working relationships in-group activities and acquisition of specialist skills. - 4) Provide opportunities for students to develop links with the media industry through workbased experience. - 5) Enable students to investigate the development of journalism with regard to political, social, economic, legal, ethical and technological considerations.
+- 1) Enable students to critically investigate and analyse theoretical and conceptual issues central to journalism studies and to be able to synthesis and evaluate material. - 2) Equip students with the skills to be able to originate and produce editorial content across a range of platforms including TV, radio, mobile, print and online. - Prepare students for the workplace through CV building, career mapping, the development of productive working relationships in-group activities and acquisition of specialist skills. - 4) Enable students to investigate and understand the demands and challenges of working within a converged media industry. - 5) Provide opportunities for students to develop links with the media industry through work-based experience. - 6) Enable students to investigate the development of journalism with regard to political, social, economic, legal, ethical and technological considerations.